atluriml/WaWe/README.md

 **Optional Nice-to-have Stories**

-* [] social media aspect where users can recommend restaurants to their friends and can share their meals with their friends
+* [] restaurants will be reccomended based on the user's favorites
 * [] user can shake their phone/mobile device for the roulette to start
 * [] user can make reservations (if applicable)